zadorlab/pynta/docsrc/README.rst

 =============
 In order to run Pynta we first need to describe the reactions we want Pynta to calculate.
 We do this within a reactions.yaml file.
-This file describes the reactants, products and the atom mapping between them in the RMG adjacency list `format <https://reactionmechanismgenerator.github.io/RMG-Py/reference/molecule/adjlist.html>`.
+This file describes the reactants, products and the atom mapping between them in the RMG adjacency list `format <https://reactionmechanismgenerator.github.io/RMG-Py/reference/molecule/adjlist.html>`_ .
 All atoms that are part of bonds that break and form in the reaction need to be labeled (with the same label) in both reactants and products.
-The validity of adjacency lists can be checking using RMG's tool `here <https://rmg.mit.edu/molecule_search>`.
+The validity of adjacency lists can be checked using RMG's tool `here <https://rmg.mit.edu/molecule_search>`_ .

 Example ``reactions.yaml`` file